Food Wars: Tips for Your Picky Eater

 For children with sensory processing deficits, this can be too stressful to even begin.
 They may stick with foods that are familiar to them.
 When kids get “stuck” on certain foods, this is called a food jag.
 One of the problems with food jags is that kids eventually get bored, and the variety of foods they eat continues to get more and more restricted.
 It is important to avoid these food jags, but in doing so it can be easy to make mistakes that can further restrict a child’s diet.
 Here are some tips to try at home to make mealtime a more positive experience:

-o Let kids decide about how to combine the food – Pepperoni wrapped around a goldfish cracker becomes a “Fish taco”
+Let kids decide about how to combine the food.
+For example, pepperoni wrapped around a goldfish cracker becomes a “Fish taco”

 Play, play, play

-o “Food rockets” — Allow kids to take a bite of something non-preferred and spit it out in the trash or bowl.
+“Food rockets” — Allow kids to take a bite of something non-preferred and spit it out in the trash or bowl.
 This may go against every fiber of your being, but give it a try.
-You may have fun.
+You may have fun!